Keido Fukushima: Death

-Around 2000, Fukushima began showing symptoms of the onset of Parkinson’s disease, and his health steadily declined.
+Around 2000, Fukushima began showing symptoms of the onset of Parkinson's disease, and his health steadily declined.
 He died on his seventy-eighth birthday (March 1) in 2011.

 Teachings, students and Dharma heirs

 Throughout his teaching career, Fukushima was clear about what is required to train others using kōan.
 Guiding others in this training can be done by those who have finished the entire kōan curriculum through rigorous training over many years, then matured further on their own.
 One can only guide someone else in kōan study when one has gone all the way through it oneself and resolved the One Great Matter.

-Fukushima authorized one Japanese Dharma heir, Yūdō Harada (also known as Ji'en; current training master at Tōfuku-ji Monastery),' and one lay successor, Jeff Shore (Fukushima’s lay disciple since 1982).
+Fukushima authorized one Japanese Dharma heir, Yūdō Harada (also known as Ji'en; current training master at Tōfuku-ji Monastery),' and one lay successor, Jeff Shore (Fukushima's lay disciple since 1982).

 Although Fukushima was strict about preserving the traditional practices of Rinzai Zen, he was open to accepting those of other faiths and traditions as his disciples.
-Among these were Phra Thana Kaokham (a Thai monk of the Thai Forest Tradition), Muho Noelke (current abbot of the Sōtō Zen temple Antai-ji in Hyōgo, Japan), and Justin Lanier (American Anglican/Episcopal priest).
+Among these were Phra Thana Kaokham (a Thai monk of the Thai Forest Tradition), Muho Noelke (2002 – 2020 abbot of the Sōtō Zen temple Antai-ji in Hyōgo, Japan), and Justin Lanier (American Anglican/Episcopal priest).
 Fukushima permitted Westerners to live in the monastery and train under him at both Hōfuku-ji and Tōfuku-ji.
 Senior disciples who have done sustained training under Fukushima include Alex Taikei Vesey, Hap Tivey, Tayo Gabler, James Green, Tim Armacost, Ron Sinnige, Alex Buijs, and Sally Stein.